Why explore asteroids, comets, and other small worlds

 Several exciting missions are planned in the next ten years to explore uncharted small worlds and get answers to many of the remaining fundamental questions of our solar system’s past.

-A NASA mission called Lucy is slated for launch in October 2021 to visit 7 of Jupiter’s Trojan asteroids for the very first time.
+A NASA mission called Lucy launched in October 2021 to visit 7 of Jupiter’s Trojan asteroids for the very first time.
 They are two clumps of asteroids that share Jupiter’s orbit around the Sun.
 Jupiter’s journey in the early solar system to its present location must be imprinted in the diverse Trojans as they moved along with Jupier, giving us a chance to figure out what really happened.

 The agency’s Psyche spacecraft will launch in 2022 and arrive at the same-named, main-belt asteroid Psyche in 2026.
 Scientists think 220-kilometer-wide Psyche is an exposed iron-nickel core of a small world that formed early in our solar system’s history but never reached planetary size.
 Studying it will give us unique insights about how the planets formed.

-In 2021, NASA plans to launch DART, the Double Asteroid Redirection Test.
+In 2021, NASA launched DART, the Double Asteroid Redirection Test.
 DART will deliberately crash itself into asteroid Didymos’ small moon, Dimorphos, to change the moon’s orbital speed.
 Astronomers on Earth will measure this change to determine whether such a technique could be used to deflect an asteroid predicted to hit our planet.

 All previous comet missions have studied comets with relatively short orbital periods.
 ESA’s Comet Interceptor mission, scheduled to launch in 2028, hopes to give us our first close look at a very long-period comet, a pristine object that has entered the inner solar system only a few times.
 Comet Interceptor will lie in wait at a stable spot in space called L2 where the Sun and Earth’s gravity balance out.
 When astronomers discover an interesting long-period comet heading through the inner solar system, Comet Interceptor will travel to it, splitting into 3 separate spacecraft during close approach for multi-point observations.